The FTSE 100 vs FTSE 250

 In both the FTSE 100 and the FTSE 250, companies are weighted within the index by their free-float market capitalisation.
 In other words, the larger a company’s free-float market capitalisation, the more influence their performance has over the whole index.

 Due to the smaller number of stocks and the large-cap nature of the FTSE 100, the performance of some of the larger companies at the top of the index have a significant influence over the index as a whole.
-For example, at the end of Q2, the company with the highest weighting in the FTSE 100 was AstraZeneca which comprised 6.02% followed by Shell and Unilever with weightings of 5.87% and 5.82% respectively.

 This means that the FTSE 100 is more prone to being influenced by individual companies than the FTSE 250.